TheRaytracers/freecad-povray-render/README.md

 ![Logo and Renderings](README_img.png)

-The export macro is intended to export the FreeCAD model structure with their equivalent in POV-Ray.
+In contrast to the other rendering solutions of FreeCAD we are fokused on using POV-Ray as the only renderer.
-In contrast to other solutions for exporting FreeCAD models to POV-Ray, this macro tries to make the file clearly and easy to edit.
-For that, it doesn't create gigantic meshes, it moves the tree structure with the boolean operations into a POV-Ray file.
+The workbench is intended to map the FreeCAD model on the POV-Ray equivalent as good as possible.
-Until now, the macro supports most objects from the Part Workbench and some features from the Part design and Draft workbench.
-Not supported objects are simulated with meshes (see [Supported Objects](doc/Supported.md)).
+Besides the rendered image the result will be a well organized file structure that gives the user a chance to understand and manipulate the content.
+For that, the render project is divided into different files for a better overview.
+Until now most objects from the Part Workbench are supported and the tree structure with the boolean operations can be found in the POV-Ray file.
+Not supported objects will be simulated with meshes and outsourced to an include file. (see [Supported Objects](doc/Supported.md) and [file structure](doc/filestructure.md)).

 To give the user the full control, you can define extra things or another surface as in FreeCAD (Please visit the [Wiki](doc/index.md) for more information).